- Diseases, Disorders & Conditions

 Great Tip to Help Patients Get Out of Bed While Recuperating from Surgery

 I haven't put a lot of emphasis on the pain of recuperating but found a wonderful YouTube video about how to help yourself get in and out of bed after surgery.
-I am currently recuperating from hernia surgery and this YouTube video is very helpful to those of us who have had any type of abdominal surgery.
+I am currently recuperating from hernia surgery, and this YouTube video is very helpful to those of us who have had any abdominal surgery.
 I hope it is helpful to you who may need it now or in the future.

 I have used these tips to help myself better prepare for healing when I returned home.
-I must admit though, I did not do all of these things prior to going to the hospital, but did think about doing it, and wished I had by the time I reached this recuperation stage.
+I must admit though, I did not do all of these things before going to the hospital, but did think about doing it, and wished I had by the time I reached this recuperation stage.

 Ideas of Things to do While Recuperating From Surgery...